Table of Contents Show

 Who doesn’t like ice cream, but one from Ben & Jerry’s, hell yeah!

-Visiting Ben & Jerry’s always top the list of fun things to do in Vermont while tourists are here.
-Ben & Jerry’s was founded in Vermont and its original factory is still in Waterbury where approx 350,000 pints are produced every single day.
+Visiting Ben & Jerry’s always tops the list while tourists are here.
+Ben & Jerry’s was founded in Vermont and its original factory is still in Waterbury where approximately 350,000 pints are produced every single day.
 You can enjoy the factory tour which lasts 30 minutes and finish with the last stop in the scoop shop where you can sample any flavor of your choice.

 But your factory tour doesn’t end there.
-Don’t forget to visit the flavor graveyard, where you will find the graves to commemorate all the ice cream flavors which are no longer in production.
+Don’t forget to visit the flavor graveyard, where you will find graves to commemorate all the ice cream flavors that are no longer in production.

 2. Lincoln House in Hildene, Manchester, VT

-Have a great peek in history by visiting the Lincoln family home owned by Robert Todd Lincoln.
+Have a great peek into history by visiting the Lincoln family home owned by Robert Todd Lincoln.
 Robert Todd was the only child of Abraham Lincoln to live through maturity in Hilden, Manchester.

-Lincoln’s descendants lived in this property till 1975.
+Lincoln’s descendants lived on this property till 1975.
 The property sits on 412 acres of land and was built in 1908.